badsyntax/mailinabox-api-py/README.md

 from __future__ import print_function

 import time
-import mailinaboxapi
+import mailinabox_api
-from mailinaboxapi.rest import ApiException from pprint import pprint
+from mailinabox_api.rest import ApiException from pprint import pprint

 # Defining the host is optional and defaults to https://box.example.com/admin
 # See configuration.py for a list of all supported configuration parameters.
-configuration = mailinaboxapi.Configuration(
+configuration = mailinabox_api.Configuration(
     host = "https://box.example.com/admin"
 )